North Korean economist: Sanctions aren't slowing us down

 Pyongyang, North Korea (CNN)Neither the change in leadership in the United States, nor sanctions imposed by the UN Security Council, will impede North Korea's economic and military advancement, according to an economist from the reclusive nation.

-Ri Gi Song, a researcher of the Institute of Economics and the Academy of Social Sciences, told CNN said that sanctions weren't having an adverse impact on the country's military program.
+Ri Gi Song, a researcher of the Institute of Economics at the Academy of Social Sciences, told CNN that sanctions weren't having an adverse impact on the country's military program.

 "No, the sanctions are not slowing down our nuclear and missile development," he said.
 "Rather we are going faster, we are increasing further the capability of our national defense with nuclear part as its main core."